niyorn/fe3-assessment-3/readme.md

 The first thing I did was download the source file of the sanky plugin.
 From this source it will create this sanky.
 ![sanky example](assets/image/sanky-example.PNG)

-To get the the graph working we need to format our dataset to a dataset that looks like this:
+To get the the graph working we need to format our dataset to a dataset that looks a little bit like this:
 ```
 {
 "nodes":[